xqjlu/xqjlu.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoc Researcher at [UC, Riverside](https://www.ucr.edu/) and affiliate at [Lawrence Berkeley National Laboratory](https://www.lbl.gov).
+I am a Postdoc Researcher at [UC, Riverside](https://www.ucr.edu/).
 My research focuses on the derivation, development, and implementation of efficient computational methods for condensed matter physics.
 I am one of the main developers of the VG-rtTDDFTB, ATLAS and ARES packages for large-scale simulations at the DFT level.
 Email: <qiangx@ucr.edu> / <xuq@lbl.gov>

 Research Interests